-During SA#103 the new work item on “Immersive HEVC profiles and operating points” was approved in SP-23abcd.
+During SA#103 the new work item on “Video Operating Points - Harmonization and Stereo MV-HEVC” was approved in SP-23abcd.
 This document provides the corresponding work plan.

 2 Objective

 The objectives of work on immersive HEVC profiles and operating points are reproduced here as reference: